zzzprojects/docs/eval-sql.net/pages/documentations/value.md

 ```
 {% include component-try-it.html href='http://sqlfiddle.com/#!18/009cc/2' %}

-> For maximum performance, the right Value[Type] should always be used over Val && Value
+> For maximum performance, the right Value[Type] should always be used over Val and Value

 ## ValueNullable

- - Val\Value (require to specify the type in the key "int? x")
+ - Val\Value (requires specifying the type in the key "int? x")
  - ValueBigInt
  - ValueBoolean
  - ValueByte